Short Course - Foundation EXTRA

 The Disability & Dyslexia Centre advises and supports students who disclose a sensory or mobility impairment, chronic medical condition, mental health issue, dyslexia and other specific learning differences.
 Applicants with profound physical or sensory disabilities are encouraged to arrange a pre-entry visit to discuss any concerns and to view the facilities.

-Suitable for students with no previous printmaking experience.
+Suitable for students with no previous printmaking experience and letterpress enthusiasts.

 All students are required to be at least 16 years of age on the commencement of course excluding the Young Artist programmes.